eltonmarques96/challenge/README.md

 Are Requisites:

-Javascript Stack (NodeJS, ReactJS) or .NET Stack (ASP.NET) language Database Conceptual model
+Javascript Stack (NodeJS, ReactJS) or .NET Stack (ASP.NET or .NET Core) Relational database model
 At least two branches on the implementation
 At least one merge process
 Minimum of three commits.
 Each commit need to contain a small description of the implemented code and the next implementation's step
 Code documentation (you can choose the best for you) Design Framework (like Bootstrap.
 You are free to choose the best for you too) All the steps for correct installation/execution of the code need to be informed on a README.MD file like this.
 If we can't deploy your code on our server, you'll be eliminated.

 You can improve your score with:

 - Good code practices
+- Tests
-- HTTP Restfull API development good pratices
+- HTTP Restfull API development (check this repo: https://github.com/WhiteHouse/api-standards)
 - Software Engineering Practices and Documentation
 - Good documentation